RFK Jr.'s MAHA report raises concerns about vaccines, American foods and prescription drugs

 RFK Jr.’s MAHA report raises concerns about vaccines, American foods and prescription drugs

-The much-anticipated “Make America Healthy Again” report, led by Kennedy and other top Trump administration officials, calls for increased scrutiny of the childhood vaccine schedule, a review of the pesticides sprayed on American crops and a description of the nation’s children as overmedicated and undernourished.
+The much-anticipated “Make America Healthy Again” report calls for increased scrutiny of the childhood vaccine schedule, a review of the pesticides sprayed on American crops and a description of the nation’s children as overmedicated and undernourished.

 “We will save lives by addressing this chronic disease epidemic head on, we’re going to save a lot more money in the long run — and even in the short run,” Kennedy said.

+The report does not provide any evidence that the childhood vaccine schedule — which includes shots for measles, polio and the chickenpox — is to blame for rising obesity, diabetes or autism rates, pointed out Amesh Adalja, an infectious disease physician at Johns Hopkins University.

+“It’s not as if they’re positing any kind of causal link,” Adalja said, adding that Kennedy is “is trying to devalue vaccines in the minds of Americans.”

-But the most contentious parts of the report were already creating factions within the MAHA commission even as it strained to appease opposing forces within Trump and Kennedy’s politically diverse coalition.
+Other contentious parts of the report are creating factions within the Trump administration’s MAHA commission, even as it strained to appease opposing forces within the politically diverse coalition that Trump and Kennedy have fostered.

 The report makes dozens of references to dietary guidelines and standards in Europe but Environmental Protection Agency head Lee Zeldin promised it would not yield more rigorous regulations.
 Instead, he described a system where companies will be encouraged to comply when presented with new “gold-standard science.”